awsdocs/amazon-appstream2-developer-guide/doc_source/home-folders.md

 You can enable or disable home folders while creating a stack \(see [Create a Stack](set-up-stacks-fleets.md#set-up-stacks-fleets-install)\), or after the stack is created by using the AWS Management Console for AppStream 2\.0, AWS SDK, or AWS CLI\.
 For each AWS Region, home folders are backed up by an Amazon S3 bucket\.

 The first time you enable home folders for an AppStream 2\.0 stack in an AWS Region, the service creates an Amazon S3 bucket in your account in that same Region\.
 The same bucket is used to store the content of home folders for all users and all stacks in that Region\.
 For more information, see [Amazon S3 Bucket Storage](#home-folders-s3)\.

+**Note**
+For guidance that you can provide your users to help them get started with using home folders during AppStream 2\.0 streaming sessions, see [Use Home Folders](home-folders-end-user.md)\.

 **To enable home folders while creating a stack**
 + Follow the steps in [Create a Stack](set-up-stacks-fleets.md#set-up-stacks-fleets-install), and make sure that **Enable Home Folders** is selected\.